jclarktennis/jclarktennis.github.io/about.md

 <p>For fun, I like to watch sports (especially hockey -- go Isles!), exercise, spend time with my friends,
 work on projects and puzzles, and listen to music.
 I'm a big fan of music festivals and live music, especially EDM.</p>

+You can read about some of my skills below.
+Click on one to read more about it.
+You can check out some of the projects I've done [here](https://jkclark.github.io/projects).

+---
 ## Skills
 ### Programming Languages
 + <p> <details><summary>Python <b>(Click me!)</b></summary> <p>